 Stephanie is licensed as a Licensed Independent Social Worker with Supervisory designation (LISW-S).
 She is certified by the Academy of Certified Social Workers (ACSW) and the National Association of Social Work Diplomate in Clinical Social Work.
 She is also certified as an adoption assessor.
 Stephanie is an active member of the National Association of Social Workers (NASW), which affords her the opportunity to pursue and participate in the area of ethics, a particular interest and area of expertise for Stephanie.
 She is an honorary member of Pi Eta Chapter of the Phi Alpha Honor Society.
 She has been honored as NASW Social Worker of the Year-1987 and NASW Outstanding Service Award-1991.

 Michelle is a Licensed Professional Clinical Counselor with a Supervisory designation (PCC-S).
 Michelle has joined Vista Psychological & Counseling Centre, LLC in 2012.
-She is married to Vaughn and they have one young son, Vaughn Logan.
+She is married to Vaughn and they have two sons, Vaughn Logan and Toby Neel Edward.

 On the side, Michael likes to carve wood and play musical instruments (guitar, mandolin, ukulele, Irish whistle) with varying degrees of success.
 Michael married his best friend and has two young children whom he adores.
 He grew up in Houston, Texas and still supports the Astros.